SheepDogInc/Coreque/README.md

  - All data should be exportable and reportable
      - potential game for quickest code reivew turnarounds
  - Uses new [GitHub API v3][1] to fetch pull request data

+# Server API

+* Get all pull requests assigned to me  (Includes comments and new commits)
+* Assign myself to an open pull request
+* Start watching a project
+* Stop watching a project

 # Contributing